SamShue/Kalman-Filter-Tutorial/README.md

 - `SIMULATION_PositionTracking2d_Functionalized.m`: This is the main MATLAB script that contains the Kalman filter implementation.
 It processes the accelerometer and GPS data, estimates the state of the robot, and visualizes the tracking results.

+- `GaussianDistExamples.m`: This script will plot an example of DC signals perturbed by 0-mean Gaussian noise and the PDF used to generate the noise.
+This is script is simply to help visualize what Gaussian noise looks like with an array of variances.

+- `SensorFusionWithKalmanFilters.pdf`: This PDF contains slides which describe the Kalman filter in a simple way using the model in the simulation script.

 ## Dependencies

 This code requires MATLAB to run.
 Make sure you have MATLAB installed on your system.